 Luckily, fly ash, a by-product of power plants that burn coal, can be recycled and mixed with lime and water to form a cement-like material.
 AshCrete is another concrete substitute composed of recycled fly ash, borate and bottom ash.
 Use these alternatives for the interior walls and the floor of your bunker for a smaller carbon footprint than standard concrete.
 It would be sensible to paint the AshCrete walls with a water based sealer for concrete.
 This will coat the walls, protecting them in the process.
 A water based sealer looks natural and is environmentally friendly, so works for this project.
-Run a calculator for construction of a metal building and if you have the funds, reinforce the walls with steel, do it.
+Run a calculator for construction of a metal building and if you have the funds, reinforce the walls with steel.
 A shelter wall reinforced with steel has up to 20 times the compressive strength of an average cement wall.

 Before you fill and slate, remember to leave openings for air filtration and waste elimination.
 You will need at least two air vents that exit at the surface.
 The vents can easily be concealed with foliage from the surrounding area.
 You’ll also require a filtration system and replacement filters, especially if you are planning to build a shelter to hold you and your family for months at a time.